 Items You Can Toss in a Dumpster

 You have trash to get rid of, and we have the dumpster to do it.
 We accept a wide variety of items in our containers.
 However, what can go in a roll off dumpster and what’s allowed in a commercial dumpster may not be the same.
-Additionally, there will be some items that are only accepted in certain areas.
+Additionally, there will be some items that are only accepted in certain locations.

 What Can Go in a Roll Off Dumpster?